microsoft/netperf/docs/questions.md

 ## Transports

-> **Note** - Considering modern day network usage is generally always secured, we measure the performance of the secure variants of the protocols (e.g. TCP/TLS, QUIC, etc.) instead of the insecure variants (e.g. TCP, UDP, etc.).
+> **Note** - Considering modern day network usage is almost always secured, we measure the performance of the secure variants of the protocols (e.g. TCP/TLS, QUIC, etc.) instead of the insecure variants (e.g. TCP, UDP, etc.).

 - What is the **throughput** of a given protocol (e.g. TCP/TLS, QUIC, etc.) on Windows and Linux?
     - For single connection/stream scenarios?